chinesejacklee/as7341_I2C/README.md

 Adapted to Micropython, such as:
   - requiring specification of I2C interface
   - pythonized (in stead of straight forward conversion from C to Python)
-  - many changes of function names
+  - many changes of function names, several new functions added
   - some code optimization, esp.
 I2C communications
   - several other corrections and improvements